 Prior to his academic profession, Dr. Oumazzane worked in international development with Adam Smith International (Consultancy), Muslim Hands (NGO), Refugee Action (NGO) and the NHS.
 Dr. Oumazzane is a member of a number of international academic associations including the British Society for Middle Eastern Studies (BRISMES), the British International Studies Association (BISA), the International Studies Association (ISA), and the African Institute for Social Development (AISD).

-Dr. Oumazzane's research interests include Middle East and North African Studies, Maghreb Studies, the history of decolonisation in Africa, The history of relations between Morocco and Britain, Islamic History and Civilization, the Global South, South-South cooperation and peace studies.
+Dr. Oumazzane's research interests include North African Studies, Maghreb Studies, the Middle East, the history of decolonisation in Africa, The history of relations between Morocco and Britain, Islamic History and Civilization, the Global South, South-South cooperation and peace studies.

-Dr. Oumazzane speaks four languages (English, Arabic, French and Spanish) and is currently conducting a research on pedagogy and in particular how students undertaking joint honours History with languages work in a history environment.
+Dr. Oumazzane speaks four languages (English, Arabic, French and Spanish) and is currently conducting a research on the Moroccan British relations, examining achieves in Britain, Morocco, France and Spain.

 Dr. Oumazzane currently teaches on the following modules: